ashleyholt/fuzzy-tester/README.md

 ## Command Line Parameters

 * `--help` show help :)
-* `-e` Select an envronment from `pelias.json` to run tests against.
+* `-e` Select an environment from `pelias.json` to run tests against.
 A list of valid environments will be printed if an invalid value or no value is passed
 * `-o` Select an output mode.
 Valid values are `terminal` (default), `csv`, `json`, and `autocomplete` (see below)
 * `-q` Enable quiet mode.
 Only test failures (not successes) are printed
 * `-t` Select a test 'type' to filter on.
 This is a free-text value that can be added to each test, to allow running a subset of tests